Alphabetical Plant Listing

 If your Gardenia does not bloom, this may be caused by any of these reasons:

-• Improper pruning: Prune your Gardenia plant when it is dormant, to promote branching and compact growth.
-This should occur after flowering in summer, but before the plant has time to set new buds.
-If you prune your Gardenia too late in the season, you will remove buds in the process of developing for the next season.
-Be careful - Some Gardenia varieties bloom twice in a season.
+• Improper pruning: Prune your Gardenia plant when it is dormant to promote branching and compact growth.
+This should occur after flowering in summer but before the plant has time to set new buds.
+If you prune your Gardenia too late, you will remove buds while developing for the next season.
+Be careful – Some Gardenia varieties bloom twice in a season.
 Check what type of Gardenia you have before starting your pruning exercise.

 • Bud drop: If your Gardenia's flower buds fall off just before they open, this may be caused by pest infestation (aphids, nematodes), excessive fertilization, over-watering, under-watering, poor soil drainage, insufficient light, unusually cool weather, rapid drops in temperature or very hot, dry weather.